mlearnfab/web/_sources/learningpaths.md

 The @mlearnfab curriculum consists of learning paths.
 Each learning path is defined as a set of modules.

 The first learning path this is currently offered is **Machine Learning Basics**.
-It consists of five modules:
+It consists of six modules:

 ```{image} /images/curriculum/mlbasics.png
 :width: 600px
 :align: center
 ```

 *Python I, Data Science I*, and *Machine Learning I* is available now.
-The remaining two modules will be available on May 1st, 2022.
+The remaining three modules will be available on May 1st, 2022.

  New modules are being developed in three categories: *Foundations*, *Artificial Intelligence*, and *AI Innovation Management*.